How can businesses set up and accept recurring payments from customers?

 5. Chargebee – specialised billing management software

 Small businesses can sign up for the pay-as-you-go Starter plan, which has no monthly fee.
-The first £200,000 of cumulative billing raised through invoicing has no fees, but you pay 0.75% for the billed amounts on top of the payment processing fees.
+The first £200,000 of cumulative billing raised through invoicing has no fees, but you pay 0.75% for the billed amounts on top of payment processing fees.

 Solution | Chargebee |